jchitpin/MarkovWeightedEFMs.jl/docs/src/tutorials/chmc-atomic-glucose.md

 Finally, the reaction and mapped reaction SMILES strings can also be plotted as an SVG and previewed using a package like ElectronDisplay.
 If `fname != ""`, the SVG is also saved to file.
 By default, `fname == ""` and the SVG is not saved.
+The default canvas width and height are 1420 by 580 (pixels) but these can be changed.
+If using ElectronDisplay and the image is cut off, try resizing the plotting window or reducing the canvas dimensions.

 ```julia
 using ElectronDisplay